Rascals (Star Trek: The Next Generation): Critical reception

 In their book The Unauthorized Trek: The Complete Next Generation (1995), James Van Hise and Hal Schuster said that the episode was not as funny as it thought it was, and that the success of the Picard and the other children resulted in the adult crewmembers looking "ineffectual".
 Mark Jones and Lance Parkin, in their book Beyond the Final Frontier: An Unauthorised Review of Star Trek (2003), praised the child actors seen in "Rascals", in particular the work of Birkin.
 They also added that the scene between Miles and Keiko was a highlight of the episode, due to the awkwardness portrayed.

 Zack Handlen gave the episode a rating of "B−" in his review for The A.V.
 Club.
 He praised Birkin, but criticised Jones, saying that she "deliver[ed] every line as though looking to earn high marks in Enunciation and Condescension 101".
 Handlen said that the Miles/Keiko scene was "dramatically interesting", and that the part of the episode with the Ferengi was "a nice mini-action movie that helps pick up a generally dodgy hour".
 However, he considered it to be padding as it felt disconnected from the part of the episode that came before it.

 Keith DeCandido reviewed the episode for Tor.com, giving it a rating of two out of ten.
 He said that it resembled the Star Trek: The Animated Series episode "The Counter-Clock Incident", and that the first act of "Rascals" was compelling.
 However, he said: "It’s difficult to put into words how appallingly stupid the entire episode becomes from the moment the Birds of Prey decloak to the end."
 He criticized the ability of the Ferengi to take over the Enterprise, calling them "spectacularly idiotic" with Picard's plan requiring them to be "dumber than a box of hammers".
 He said that the only reason why the episode was given a score as high as two was because of the effectiveness of the scene with Miles and Keiko.
-They note that because Ro Laren did not appear for another season, there was speculation this character had actually remained a child; however the character's story arc on the show was wrapped up with "Preemptive Strike" at the end of the seventh season.

-In 2016, SyFy included this episode in a group of Star Trek franchise episodes they felt were commonly disliked but "deserved a second chance".

-In 2019, Screen Rant ranked "Rascals" the second funniest episode of Star Trek: The Next Generation.